Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

 Link services to your ADF account
 ---------------------------------

-In this section, you will link your ADF account to three services: - Azure Data Lake Analytics - Azure Data Lake Store - Azure Blob Store
+In this section, you will link your ADF account to three services:

+-   Azure Data Lake Analytics

+-   Azure Data Lake Store

+-   Azure Storage Account

 To get started, browse to http://portal.azure.com, open your ADF account, and click **Author and Deploy**.